Jake-W95/Week_1_Challenge_repo/README.md

 ## Refactoring an existing webpage to improve accessibility and streamline code of both the HTML and CSS.

+## CONTENTS
-CONTENTS TABLE WITH LINKS
+CONTENTS TABLE WI TH LINKS

-### The motivation for this project was as folows:
+### The motivation for this project was as foLlows:
 - Use my knowledge of HTML and CSS language to improve and streamline the base code whilst keeping the website functional and identicle to the end user.
 - Edit the html code in a way as to improve the page's accessibility to those with visual or aural impairmants.